 AT103.3 Solar-ready zone area.
-The total solar-ready zone area shall be not less than 300 square feet (27.87 m) exclusive of mandatory access or set back areas as required by this code.
-New multiple single-family dwellings (townhouses) three stories or less in height above grade plane and with a total floor area less than or equal to 2,000 square feet (185.8 m) per dwelling shall have a solar-ready zone area of not less than 150 square feet (13.94 m).
-The solar-ready zone shall be composed of areas not less than 5 feet (1.52 m) in width and not less than 80 square feet (7.44 m) exclusive of access or set back areas as required in this code or the applicable provisions of the International Fire Code.
+The total solar-ready zone area shall be not less than 300 square feet (27.87 m2) exclusive of mandatory access or set back areas as required by this code.
+New townhouses three stories or less in height above grade plane and with a total floor area less than or equal to 2,000 square feet (185.8 m2) per dwelling shall have a solar-ready zone area of not less than 150 square feet (13.94 m2).
+The solar-ready zone shall be composed of areas not less than 5 feet (1.52 m) in width and not less than 80 square feet (7.44 m2) exclusive of access or set back areas as required in this code or the applicable provisions of the International Fire Code.
 No portion of the solar zone shall be located on a roof slope greater than 2:12 that faces within 45 degrees of true north.